-Prinze Jr. will play Travis, Punky’s ex-husband.
-While a working musician constantly in and out of town, Travis remains a great dad with lingering chemistry between him and Punky.
+Prinze will play Travis, Punky’s ex-husband.
+The character is constantly in and out of town as a working musician, but he’s still a great dad.
+And there’s still a bit of chemistry between him and now-grown-up Punky.